The correct answer to the question if there is a full free version of Cinema 4D would be “Yes, but …” or “No, but …” depending on your point of view.

 Maxon offers free Cinema 4D licenses to students.
-This enables you to learn the same tools professionals use in their daily work.
+This enables you to get a quick and easy start in 3D graphics to learn the same tools professionals use in their daily work.

 Apart from the Studio version, Maxon has also identified tools and workflows within the program that are useful for specific fields.
 All these subsets of Cinema 4D offer the general workflow and modeling tools from the Studio product.